How to Wrap Porch Columns – A Porch Makeover

 - miter saw

-Something I want to mention is how close to the concrete your trim should be.
-If you wanted you can take the trim all the way to the concrete.
-But if water happened to get under the trim, it would sit directly on the trim, which could ruin it over time.
+Before we begin, pay attention to how close to the concrete your trim should be.
+If you wanted to, you could take the trim all the way to the concrete.
+But then, if water happened to get under the trim, it would sit directly on the trim, and that could ruin it over time.

-Ok now onto wrapping the porch post.
-Please note that I am wrapping 4×4 post.
+Also note that I am wrapping 4×4 wooden posts.

 The sides to wrap first are the left and right sides of the post when you are facing the porch.
-These sides will have the 4″ trim boards the front and back will have the 6″ boards.
-So measure the post (from concrete to top of post) and subtract 1/2″-1″ for a gap.
+These sides will have the 4″ trim boards; the front and back will have the 6″ boards.
+Measure the post (from concrete to top of post) and subtract 1/2″-1″ for a gap.

 TIP: You will want to measure each side of the post because the measurements could be different.